H-Studio logo

 Common mistakes in the founding phase

-- Poor onboarding: If customers don't experience initial value quickly after signing (time-to-value), churn risk spikes — often within the first month.
+4. Poor onboarding: If customers don't experience initial value quickly after signing, the risk of churn increases.

 The German market: requirements and expectations